 Much before your condo building turns 40; the county will send a notice of required inspection and recertification.
 In fact, as per the revised 30/40 year recertification inspection scheme in Miami-Dade, the county will now send in the notice up to two years in advance.

-That means the condo association will have enough time to get the repairs done, complete the inspection process, and have an inspection report handy.
+That means the condo association will have enough time to complete the repairs, undergo the inspection process, and have an inspection report handy.

-Also, since the new regulations hold up to two-year-old inspection reports valid, you can get an inspection done right after receiving the county’s notice.
+Also, since the new regulations consider the inspection reports valid for up to two year-old inspection you can get an inspection done shortly after receiving the county’s notice.

 However, it is possible that a condo association doesn’t receive county notice.
 And in such a situation, it is the responsibility of the association and its members to get the building recertified on time regardless.